2001-Thu May 24 21:24:49 EDT 2018

 The kidneys are complex and hardworking organs.
 Most of us know that they filter toxins from the blood and remove them from the body via the urine, but they also regulate levels of electrolytes (potassium, calcium, phosphorus and sodium); produce a hormone called erythropoietin, which helps control the production of red blood cells; and produce renin, an enzyme that regulates circulation and blood pressure.
 When they go wrong, it can mean big trouble.

-Cats are generally healthy throughout their lives, but they are particularly prone to kidney disease, especially as they age.
-Chronic renal failure tends to affect more older cats than older dogs, and it’s one of the leading causes of death in geriatric cats.
+Chronic kidney failure, or "chronic renal failure" (CRF) means the kidneys are not functioning as they should be.
+It tends to affect more older cats than older dogs, and it’s one of the leading causes of death in geriatric cats.
 Fortunately, with good management, the disease can be treated for months and often years with good quality of life for the cat.

 If your cat has been diagnosed with CRF, the goal of therapy will be to slow down or head off the problems associated with the disease: high blood pressure (hypertension) and related behavior changes, weight loss and lack of appetite, lack of energy, and nausea and vomiting.
 Your cat’s treatment and prognosis will depend on how far the disease has progressed at the time of diagnosis, as well as the cat’s age and whether he already has signs of complications such as hypertension.